CoreyGinnivan/urbanplate/source/recipes/crispy-mushroom-gnocchi.html.markdown

     Fresh Bunch Chives: 1/2
     Freshly Ground White Pepper: Pinch
 steps:
     - Bring a large saucepan of water to the boil.
 Quarter potatoes, put in to a steaming basket and place on top of the pot.
-Cover and allow to steam until potatoes are cooked through (about 20 mins)
+Cover and allow to steam until potatoes are cooked through (about 20 mins).
     - Remote potatoes from heat and while they are still hot, place two pieces of potato in to a ricer and press directly on to a clean bench dusted with semolina.
 Discard the left over skin in the ricer and repeat with the remaining potatoes.
     - Sprinkle over two thirds of the flour and semolina mix over the riced potatoes, followed by the parmesa and egg yolk.
 Season well with salt and a good pinch of white pepper.
     - Use your hands to gently bring everything together adding the remaining flour and semolina as you go.
 Once all the flour has been added, briefly knead to create a soft dough.